 It doesn’t just stop at grease though.
 Charcoal particles will start to adhere to your grill, which means that safety starts to become an issue.
 These particles can harm your food, and even pose as a fire hazard.

-The best way to limit the risk of this is by giving your grill a thorough clean after every few uses.
+The best way to limit the risk of this is by cleaning your charcoal grill thoroughly after every few uses.
 And the best way to this is by getting yourself a good grill brush.

 What does a good cleaning brush need?